Transactions and batch queries

 Nested writes

-// Create a new user with two posts in a
+// Create user with posts in a single transaction

 data: {